hazenai/system-docs/docs/installation.md

 ```

 * If there is any ALPR image-cache being used.
 Also change it's `camid` key in `service_configs/image_cache_alpr/config.yaml`.
-* Configuring Violation regions and rules
+* Configure Violation regions and rules
 * Now, Run the services `sudo ./run-services.sh`

 ## Running the services (SBMP Configuration)